makarevichy/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 83-85: August 10-12.

+**Today's Progress**: Keras package.

+**Thoughts**
+- The last three days I taught Keras in R programming.
+Worked with text sequences, with LSTM.
+I worked with merging layers.
+The days were interesting and productive.

 ### Day 82: August 9, Thursday.

 **Today's Progress**: R and API.

 **Thoughts**
 - I continue to study the API.
-I went through security, hosting and programmatic usage using R6.
+I went through security, hosting and also programmatic usage using R6.

 **Link(s) to work**
 [Code on Github](https://github.com/makarevichy/Week_12_100DaysOfCode/tree/master/plumber)